"

 Yogo Gulch, Montana was, in the early 20th Century, Americas premier gemstone locality, internationally regarded for its small but gemologically superb "cornflower blue" sapphires.
 Unfortunately, virtually all ventures on the property have shut down, leaving one "mom and pop" underground operation and a few "Sapphire Villagers" to extract stones from hand-dug dike material.

-Photos above: The crystal on the left is a 6.16 carat doubly terminated gem, considered to be one of the finest the mine ever produced.
-It was found in the early 1980's by Vortex Mining.
 Cut stones over one carat are relatively uncommon, but in the right photo the pentagon in the pendant is 3.20 carats and the pear is 3.60 carats.
 The pentagon was found by Paul Davis, who had it cut and mounted in Great Falls.
 Randy Gneiting (one of the Villagers) found and cut the pear.
-These three are in our collection, and currently the pear and the crystal are on display at the Montana Tech Mineral Museum in Butte.
-They will remain there at least until the National AFMS Gem and Mineral Show, July, 2009.

-(Left) A few years ago, we washed some "waste rock" from an access drift, but to our surprise it turned out pretty hot.
+(Right) A few years ago, we washed some "waste rock" from an access drift, but to our surprise it turned out pretty hot.
 That's me, holding two gem crystals over 6 carats each, found in the top riffle of the jig!